 - Learners permit holders are prohibited from using handheld cell phones in the first six months of driving.

 - School bus operators prohibited from using cell phones while driving if children are present.

 - Drivers prohibited from using handheld devices in school crossing zones.

-- Dallas, San Antonio, Austin, Amarillo, Galveston, El Paso, Missouri City, the Canyon and Stephenville are among the Texas cities that have enacted local distracted driving laws.
+- Dallas, San Antonio, Austin, Amarillo, Galveston, El Paso, Corpus Christi, Missouri City, the Canyon, San Angelo, Snyder, Hurst, Lakeway, Stephenville and Wichita Falls are among the more than 60 Texas cities that have enacted local distracted driving laws.

 New HandsFreeInfo feature: Distracted driving research page.

 House Bill 62: Would outlaw text messaging with handheld wireless communications devices — “read, write or send.”
 Specifies “electronic messaging,” which includes email and instant messaging.
 Entry of phone numbers and hands-free texting OK.
 Adds distraction-related questions to driver’s license exam.
 Fines: $25 to $99 (first offense), then $100 to $200.
 No points. aka Alex Brown Memorial Act.
 Approved unanimously by the Transportation Committee on March 9.
 Passed by the full House in a 114-32 vote of March 16.
 To the Senate.
 (Craddick)